zahias/AcademicProfile/WORDPRESS-DEPLOYMENT.md

 1. **WordPress Theme** (`research-profile-platform.zip`) - Install on your WordPress site
 2. **Node.js Backend** (`wordpress-backend-package.tar.gz`) - Deploy separately on any Node.js hosting

+**Important**: Both packages are required.
+The WordPress theme contains only the frontend; the backend must be deployed separately.

 ## Prerequisites

 - WordPress site (any hosting: Bluehost, SiteGround, WP Engine, etc.)